Carl Magnay: Coaching career

 In January 2015, while earning his coaching badges, Magnay started coaching at Pro Player Football Academy.
 In September 2019, Magnay began working for his former club Chelsea as a youth talent scout in the north of England.

 Following his retirement from football on 28 November 2023, he remained at Gateshead as a part of the coaching staff.

 On 14 June 2024, Magnay joined his former manager Mike Williamson as a first-team coach at League Two club Milton Keynes Dons.

 On 19 September 2024, Magnay once again followed Williamson, joining the coaching staff of Carlisle United.

 In October 2024, Magnay took up his first managerial role when he was appointed manager at National League side Gateshead.
 After winning every league game in December 2024, Magnay won the league's Manager of the Month award.
 On 2 June 2025, Magnay resigned, after a disappointing end to the season; missing out on the play-offs by one point.
-The following day, he was appointed assistant manager of South Shields.
+Magnay was defended in the press by club captain Greg Olley with Olley criticising the club's ownership and stating that Magnay had not received enough support from the board.
+The following day after leaving Gateshead, he was appointed assistant manager of South Shields.

+On 10 June 2026, Magnay left South Shields alongside manager Ian Watson to take up the role of assistant manager at newly promoted EFL League Two side Rochdale.